creisle/pq-trees/README.md

 1. Booth, K.S., Lueker, G.S.: Testing for the consecutive ones property, interval graphs, and graph planarity using PQ-tree algorithms.
 J. Comput.
 Syst.
 Sci.
 13, 335–379 (1976).
 2. Young, S.M.: Implementation of PQ-tree algorithms, (1977).

+##Notes:

+1. The provided makefile is for unix/linux and compiles with the testing script and you must have cppunit installed for this to work.
+2. This uses C++11.
+So be sure to use the approriate flags when compiling with your own project
+3. If you come across any bugs or errors be sure to let me know :)